 Chelsea target Arrizabalaga’s buy out clause is met

-The Basque club confirmed the 23-year-old’s release clause has been activated and his contract terminated, although there is no mention of Chelsea.
+The Basque club on Wednesday confirmed the 23-year-old’s release clause of 80million euros (£71m) was activated and his contract terminated, although made no mention of Chelsea.

 The fee is a world record for a goalkeeper, surpassing the £65m paid by Liverpool to Roma for Brazil goalkeeper Alisson Becker last month.